Analyzing Classroom Interactions

 A participation certificate can be arranged upon request to the coordinators.
 When submitting the request, participants should explicitly indicate if they did not attend one or more sessions.

 During the summer school, you will have a chance to attend and take active part in lectures and workshops from leading experts.
 Techniques that will be addressed range from gathering and coding interactional data, to analyzing these data using qualitative and quantitative methods.
 Bringing in your own data for analysis and discussion is highly encouraged.
+Every day, there will be one or two lectures and workshops led by the different experts contributing to this summer school.

 Naomi de Ruiter